Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Method

-After the network predicts the motion field $F_{M}$ from the generated landscape image, it can be used to compute the new two-dimensional position of each original pixel $P_{0}$ in the n-th frame to the next frame, where $n \in \{ 0,1,...,N \}$.
+After the prediction of the motion field $F_{M}$ from the generated landscape image, the motion field can be used to compute the new two-dimensional position of each original pixel $P_{0}$ in the n-th frame to the next frame, where $n \in \{ 0,1,...,N \}$.

-Similar to \cite{holynski2021animating}, We adopt the Euler integration method to reduce the number of model inference iterations,
+Similar to \cite{holynski2021animating}, we adopt the Euler integration method to reduce the number of model inference iterations,

 where displacement field $F_{0\to n}$ enables direct pixels relocation, allowing pixels from the initial frame to be moved at their corresponding location $\hat{P_{0}}$ in the target n-th frame.
-However, directly warping in the pixel space results in large unknown holes overtime at the edge of fluid regions.
+However, directly warping in the pixel space results in large unknown holes at the edge of fluid regions over time.